• Skip to primary navigation

 Jeff Ostrowski · December 27, 2025

-NE OF THE OBSTACLES we face at my parish is, it’s not a college town.
+NE OF THE OBSTACLES we face at my parish has to do with how it’s not a college town.
 When our children graduate high school, many leave—to NOTRE DAME (South Bend, Indiana); LOYOLA or DEPAUL (Chicago); AQUINAS COLLEGE (Grand Rapids); UDM (Detroit, Michigan); or they go to other states.
 As a result, college-age children return only during the summers.
 I called this an “obstacle”—although I feel we’ve overcome it—because young Catholics frequently support their parish choir in an important way.
 Being unmarried, they have more free time than those with family responsibilities.
 Their voices are healthy & pure, and (since they’re young) they tend to pick up music very quickly.

 Kaitrin’s Kindred Chorale • Last week two daughters returned from college: children of my colleague, Kaitrin Drost, who last summer served with distinction on the Sacred Music Symposium faculty.
 They walked up into the choir loft (without any rehearsal) and sang a 3-voice arrangement for the OFFERTORY: